PencilCoder

 • TurtleWarperGame: Turn the code from the previous activity into a game, in which the turtle tries to earn points as it moves around the screen, and perhaps ends when it is is encounters a predator or some other demise.
 Be aware, however, that this is a pretty tricky extension: including a predator in the program is almost certain to lead to animation-queue-related complications.

-In a few lessons, students will be introduced to the forever function, and event polling, which arguably provides the optimal solution.
+In a few lessons, students will be introduced to event polling, which arguably provides the optimal solution to this challenge.
 In the meantime, students have little option but to use a combination of iteration, i.e., a for loop with a very high number of iterations, and await done defer().
 The embedded calls to await done defer() will prevent the large number of iterations from causing the program to hang, and will also make calls to touches function appropriately.

-An alternative solution to await done defer() is to embed the code in each iteration of the loop in a callback function passed to plan.
+However, it is not necessary to rely on await done defer() to code this activity.
+An alternative is to embed the code in each iteration of the loop in a callback function passed to plan.
 As described in the notes to the Callbacks lesson, plan is a sprite-specific function used to insert code into the animation queue, such as calls to touches.

 • Simon: At long last it's time to transform our Simon games (introduced in additional activities section of the Notes to the Arrays! lesson and continued in Musical Objects Interlude! and Push Pop!) into a working game.
 Copy your previous work to a new program in this folder.
 Then pick four keys to correspond to the "buttons" on the screen, and bind them to an appropriate action for each keydown event.